Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Conclusion

 \section{Conclusion}

-In this study, we have presented three new stopping criteria and compared the proposed criteria with several existing stopping criteria for the conjugate gradient algorithm within the context of high-order finite elements for solving the Poisson equation.
+In this study, we have presented two new stopping criteria and compared the proposed criteria with several existing stopping criteria for the conjugate gradient algorithm within the context of high-order finite elements for solving the Poisson equation.
+We have established reliability and efficiency theorems to ensure that the criterion prevents both over-solving and under-solving.